TomTomDam/keyboard-corner/README.md

 # keyboard-corner

-A website for showing off the world of mechanical keyboards.
+A website for showing off the world of mechanical keyboards using React.

 ## Features

-React, styled-components, Bootstrap.
+React, styled-components.

-I plan to integrate it with a back-end framework (Express.js) and a database (SQLite).
+I plan to integrate it with a back-end framework (Node.js with Express.js) and a lightweight database (SQLite).